shekinahmanyi/shekinahmanyi/README.md

 I am called Shekinah Manyi✨ and I am Passionate about building Full Stack JavaScript Applications.
 I am also a ML enthusiast and passionate about it, looking forward into incoorporating it in the work I do.

-- 🔭 I’m currently working on gratefulme.
+- 🔭 I’m currently working on gratefulme...

 - 🌱 I’m currently learning nextjs and node to be better at what I do.